13TRIS/13TRIS/docs/SRS.md

 ### 3.6 Design Constraints
 We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.

-Because we are progamming an web application we chose python, JS and reactJS as our tech stack.
+Because we are progamming an web application and wanted to learn something new we chose Python, JavaScript and React as our tech stack.
 Also we are using a common architecture to keep the front end and back end seperated.
-To make the communication between the two parts easy, we will implement websockets between them which will provide the data in JSON-Format.
+To make the communication between the two parts easy, we will implement websockets between them which will provide the exchange of data.

 ### 3.7 On-line User Documentation and Help System Requirements
 The usage of the application should be as intuitive as possible so it won't need any further documentation.
 If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.